 Maps and photographs show it to be more in the middle of the Market Place, just north of the present Cenotaph, lying on a line between the Co-op corner of Wharncliffe Road and the Remembrance Cross in St. Mary‘s Churchyard.
 You can see a photo of it on the later page, The new National Schools on the Cricket Ground, (this was taken in 1887 when the Girls’ School built in 1851 was no longer a school but was serving as a Market Hall)

-As one would expect in 1851, all teachers at the new school were members of the Church of England and its affairs were overseen by a group including the vicar and church wardens.
+As one would expect in 1851, all teachers at the new school were members of the Church of England and its affairs were overseen by a group including the vicar, church wardens and a few other trustees.

 But what about the boys??

 But what to do with the boys who were still being taught in the miserable room above the Butter Market?
 Well – they just had to be patient!!

-In 1860 another piece of land in the Market Place area given by the Duke of Rutland — a devout member of the Church of England — was ear-marked for a new National Boys’ School, opened on Tuesday April 16th, 1861.
-(Number 2 on the map)
+In 1860 another piece of land in the Market Place area given by the Duke of Rutland — a devout member of the Church of England — was ear-marked for a new Boys’ National School, opened on Tuesday April 16th, 1861.
+(Number 2)

 This was a short distance to the north of the Girls’ School, on a line between the gates of St. Mary’s Church and present-day Wharncliffe Road.